 Does the review address haloperidol?
-No Type of review (in regard to delirium) Treatment/prophylactic (delirium as inclusion criteria for outcome) Number of trials included 10 (3 about delirium) Number of participants included 1202 (665 about delirium) ICU population (e.g. medical) Adult ICU Diagnostic criteria of delirium NI Type of pharmacological agent(s) included Dexmedetomidine, Propofol (plus concurrent treatment) Primary and secondary outcomes Primary outcomes:
+No Type of review (in regard to delirium) Treatment/prophylactic (delirium as inclusion criteria for outcome) Number of trials included 10 (3 about delirium) Number of participants included 1202 (665 about delirium) ICU population (e.g. medical) Adult ICU

+Diagnostic criteria of delirium NI

+Type of pharmacological agent(s) included Dexmedetomidine, Propofol (plus concurrent

+treatment)

+Primary and secondary outcomes Primary outcomes:

 - Length of ICU stay

 - Duration of mechanical ventilation

 - ICU mortality

 Secondary outcomes:

 - Delirium

 - Hypotension

 - Bradycardia

 - Hypertension

-B egults on primary and secondary outcomes

 Results on primary and secondary outcomes Primary outcomes:

 - Length of ICU stay (the use of

 dexmedetomidine for sedation in ICU did no

-reduce the length of ICU stay compared with that
+reduce the length of ICU stay compared with

-of propofol)
+that of propofol)

 - Duration of mechanical ventilation (the use of

 dexmedetomidine for sedation in ICU did not

 appear to reduce the duration of mechanical

 ventilation compared with that of propofol)

 - ICU mortality (no difference in ICU mortality

 was found between patients receiving

 dexmedetomidine and those receiving Propofol)

 Secondary outcomes:

 - Delirium (Delirium rates were significantly

 reduced with dexmedetomidine compared with

 those with propofol)

 - Hypotension (the use of dexmedetomidine for

 sedation

 in ICU was not associated with significant

 reduction of the risk of hypotension compared

 with that of propofol)

 - Bradycardia (the use of dexmedetomidine for

 sedation in ICU was not associated with

 significant reduction of risk of bradycardia

 compared with that of propofol)

 - Hypertension (dexmedetomidine significantly

 increased the risk of hypertension compared with

 propofol)

-Type of meta-analytic and sequential analysis
+Type of meta-analytic and sequential analysis used

-used

 Authors' conclusion For ICU patient sedation, dexmedetomidine may

 offer advantages over propofol in terms of

 decrease in the length of ICU stay and the risk of

 delirium.
 However, transient hypertension may

 occur when dexmedetomidine is administered

 with a loading dose or at high infusion rates.

-7. Non-narrative non-systematic review by Bo Li, Huixia Wang, Hui Wu, and Chengjie Gao -Neurocognitive Dysfunction Risk Alleviation with the Use of Dexmedetomidine in Perioperative Conditions or as ICU Sedation.
-Medicine 2015 carried out with CAM-ICU in 7, DSST in 4, and MMSE in 4 studies, and 1 study each utilized intensive care delirium screening checklist.
-Dexmedetomidine treatment was associated with significantly lower risk of postoperative/postanesthesia neurocognitive dysfunction both in comparison with saline treated controls (RD [95% confidence interval, CI]: 0.17 (0.30,0.04); P=0.008) and comparators (0.16 [0.28, 0.04]; P=0.009).
+7. Non-narrative non-systematic review by Bo Li, Huixia Wang, Hui Wu, and Chengjie Gao - Neurocognitive Dysfunction Risk Alleviation with the Use of Dexmedetomidine in Perioperative Conditions or as ICU Sedation.
+Medicine 2015

+The objective of this review was to examine the effects of dexmedetomidine on postoperative cognitive function in perioperative conditions or in intensive care unit.
+Twenty studies were selected from which data of 2612 participants were used.
+Neurocognitive assessment was carried out with CAM-ICU in 7, DSST in 4, and MMSE in 4 studies, and 1 study each utilized intensive care delirium screening checklist.
+Dexmedetomidine treatment was associated with significantly lower risk of postoperative/postanesthesia neurocognitive dysfunction both in comparison with saline treated controls (RD [95% confidence interval, CI]: 0.17 (0.30,0.04); P=0.008) and comparators (0.16 [\0.28, 0.04]; P=0.009).
 The Cochrane Collaboration Risk of Bias Assessment Tool for the assessment of RCTs was used for the quality assessment of the randomized controlled trials included in this meta-analysis.
 Quality of the included studies was moderate to good, in general.
 Based on the ROBIS tool, we judged the overall risk of bias of the review itself to be high.